User Trees API Guide

 Integrate FamilySearch Tree Data and Features in your App

-[CET] is a new FamilySearch product that allows users to create and maintain a family tree and to choose if other users can view and edit it.
-It offers most of the same features as the FamilySearch global family tree, including record hints, photo upload, and source documentation.
-For example, third-party products can sync with [CET] trees and receive record hints, helping users make new discoveries in their research.
+User trees are a new FamilySearch product that allows users to create and maintain a family tree and to choose if other users can view and edit it.
+They offer most of the same features as the FamilySearch global family tree, including record hints, photo upload, and source documentation.
+For example, third-party products can sync with user trees and receive record hints, helping users make new discoveries in their research.

-The user and developer experience in [CET] will be familiar to those already using the FamilySearch global tree.
-The [CET] API also uses the same endpoints that are used for the global family tree, with a few extra endpoints to cover the differences.
-Detailed descriptions of the differences can be found in the guide Comparison of Family Tree and [CET].
+The user and developer experience in user trees will be familiar to those already using the FamilySearch global tree.
+The User Tree API also uses the same endpoints that are used for the global family tree, with a few extra endpoints to cover the differences.
+Detailed descriptions of the differences can be found in the guide Comparison of Family Tree and User Trees.

-The FamilySearch API offers the following [CET] features:
+The FamilySearch API offers the following user tree features:

 - Tree Sync.
 The API enables data to be synced between trees .
 The API provides a change history, enabling a synced client to stay up to date with tree data changes made on FamilySearch.org.
 Clients can likewise update the tree on FamilySearch.org to reflect changes that were made in the user’s local tree copy.